koray9012/Bomb-defusal-robot/README.md

 ## Code:

-The code can be found in repo: Defusal Rover 1.0 Code
+The code can be found in repo: Bomb Defusal Robot 1.0 Code

 ## Bill of materials: